M.Sc, Structural Biochemistry and Biophysics, University of Strasbourg and Institute of Genetics and Molecular and Cellular Biology (IGBMC), France

 Dr. Lallous joined the Vancouver Prostate Centre as a post-doctoral fellow in 2012.
 She was mainly involved in elucidating the function of the Binding Function-3 site (BF3) of the androgen receptor (AR) and showed that inhibitors targeting this co-regulator binding pocket could help in overcoming resistance associated with the traditional treatment of advanced and lethal prostate cancer.
 She also secured an NIH-SPORE grant from the National Cancer Institute to understand the functionality and drug susceptibility of AR variants identified in patients’ circulating cell free DNA (cfDNA).
 These resistance-associated AR mutations are critically important for predicting and monitoring the response of patients to therapy and ultimately, for the development of evidence-based precision oncology practices.
 This latter work has led to five peer-reviewed publications and to successful collaborations with various pharmaceuticals companies.

 In 2017, Dr. Lallous was appointed as a Research Scientist at the Vancouver Prostate Centre and an Adjunct Professor, UBC Faculty of Medicine.
-She helped preparing a successful $23M CFI grant to establish a cutting-edge drug discovery pipeline that incorporate all critical elements of personalized genomics, protein production and structural biology.
 Currently, Dr. Lallous is the manager of the protein bioengineering and biophysics group at the Vancouver Prostate Centre.
 She and her team are building a core facility to provide support for scientists in their preclinical drug validation and structural studies.